Quetico is special

 Quetico is filled with wildlife

-The park is home to hundreds of species: from much-loved small animals like loons, chipmunks and beavers to big creatures like black bears and moose!
-We’ve even had rare sightings of lynx, deer and timber wolves.
-Lucky birdwatchers may spot over 250 different species.
-Anglers will find lake trout, bass, walleye and northern pike.
+Quetico Park is teeming with life, hosting hundreds of species from chipmunks and loons to black bears and moose.
+Park visitors might even catch rare glimpses of lynx, deer, and timber wolves.
+Birdwatchers can hope to spot over 250 different species, while anglers can reel in lake trout, bass, walleye, and northern pike.

 QueticoHistory